moriline/Arepo/README.md

 # Arepo
-This is a distributed revision control tool for software developers
+This is a distributed revision control (DVCS) tool for software developers